 2.08 TRAF Surplus

-RTAM advocates that:
+RTAM supports, and is committed to advocating for the following as it pertains to any TRAF surplus:

-In decision-making regarding the use of TRAF surplus, RTAM is recognized by the provincial government as the representative of retired teachers.
+that in decision-making regarding the use of any TRAF surplus, RTAM is recognized by the provincial government as the representative of retired teachers; and

-The Teachers’ Pension Act contain provisions for determining allocation of pension plan surpluses.
+that The Teachers’ Pension Act, C.C.S.M. c.
+T20, contain provisions for determining allocation of pension plan surpluses.

 2.09 TRAF Investing

-RTAM advocates that:
+RTAM supports, and is committed to advocating for the following as it pertains to RTAF investing:

-The first principle of management objectives should be to seek maximum returns for the benefit of the pension plan.
+that the first principle of management objectives be to seek maximum returns for the benefit of the pension plan; and

-Investment portfolio management decisions should be based solely on economic merit.
+that investment portfolio management decisions be based solely on economic merit.

+SECTION 3 – RTAM CODE OF CONDUCT

+3.01 Applicability of the Code of Conduct

+All members of RTAM, regardless of membership class, shall be required to honour and follow the RTAM Code of Conduct as it pertains to all activities and business of RTAM, including activities and business of the Board of Directors and Executive Committee.

-2.10 Code of Conduct
+3.02 Code of Conduct Principles

+All members of RTAM, regardless of membership class, agree:

-All RTAM member meetings are conducted with respect for others and proper decorum.
+that RTAM member meetings shall be conducted with respect for others and with proper decorum;

-All RTAM members will who participate in member meetings shall address the question or issues debated and avoid personality matters.
+that RTAM members will who participate in member meetings shall address the question or issues debated and avoid personality matters.

-An RTAM member first directs any criticism of the conduct of another to that colleague in private.
-Only after informing that colleague of the intent to do so, the complainant directs the criticism to the Board.
+that an RTAM member shall first direct any criticism of the conduct of another to that member in private.
+Only after informing that member of the intent to do so, the complainant may direct the criticism to the Board through a formal notification;

-RTAM members speak and act with respect and dignity and deal judiciously with others, always mindful of each other’s rights.
+that RTAM members shall speak and act with respect and dignity and deal judiciously with all others, always being mindful of each other’s rights;

-An RTAM member’s conduct towards his/her colleague is characterized by consideration and good faith.
+that an RTAM member’s conduct towards their colleague(s) and all those associated with RTAM is to be characterized by consideration and good faith;

-RTAM members are expected to observe the highest standard of ethical conduct, consistent with the values of integrity, impartiality and discretion.
+that RTAM members are expected to adhere to the highest standard of ethical conduct, consistent with the values of integrity, impartiality and discretion; that

-RTAM members will attend to business diligently and explore all options for any issue presented.
+that RTAM members shall attend to business diligently and explore all options for any issue presented;

-RTAM members accept the decision made on an issue.
+that RTAM members shall accept final decisions made on any particular issue;

-RTAM members also attempt to make meetings as pleasant as possible.
-We are all volunteers attempting to work for the greater benefit of all RTAM members.
+that RTAM members shall attempt to make meetings as pleasant as possible, as all members are volunteers attempting to work for the greater benefit of all RTAM members; and